Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Introduction

+Moreover, it is shown that for $c\leq 1$, there is only one pair $(m,g)$, each in $\mathbb{C}^+$ satisfying \eqref{first} for all $z\in\mathbb{C}^+$, which implies, with probability one, $F_n$ converges vaguely to a distribution $F$ having Stieltjes transform $m=m(z)$ satisfying \eqref{first} for all $z\in\mathbb{C}^+$.
+We will presently prove that the convergence is actually weak, that is, $F$ is a probability distribution function, a fact omitted in Zhou et al. \cite{zhou2022limiting}.

-Inspired by the observations that the noise $ \sigma X_n $ has covariance matrix $\sigma^2I$ ($ I $ denoting the $ n \times n $ identity matrix), by allowing not only a multiple of the identity but also other nonnegative definite matrices, extending the possibilities of the covariance matrix of the noise, Zhou and Bai et al \cite{zhou2022limiting} have further extended Dozier and Silverstein's model $ D_n $ to the information-plus-correlated-noise matrices and proved that, almost surely, the empirical spectral distribution (ESD), $F_n$, of the matrix $ C_n $, defined by $F_n(x)=(1/n)(\text{number of eigenvalues of $C_n\ \leq x$})$ converges to a nonrandom LSD $ F $, under certain conditions.
-Before continuing, it is necessary to introduce the major tool used in establishing almost sure weak convergence of ESD's.
-It is the {\it Stieltjes transform} of the empirical distribution of eigenvalues of a matrix.
-For any finite measure $\mu$ on $\mathbb{R}$ with distribution function $F$, the Stieltjes transform of $\mu$ is defined as
+Before continuing, it is necessary to introduce the major tool used in establishing almost sure weak convergence of ESDs.
+It is the Stieltjes transform of the empirical distribution of eigenvalues of a matrix.
+For any finite measure $\mu$ on $\mathbb{R}$ with distribution function $F$, the Stieltjes transform of $\mu$ is defined as $ z\in \mathbb{C}^{+}\equiv\{z\in \mathbb{C}: \Im z>0\}, $

 An important property is the inversion formula: $ F $ can be obtained by

 where $ a $, $ b $ are continuity points of $ F $.